VSssnake/VSssnake/README.md

 -render function for prompt div
 -on document event handler
 -if user input = answer, state++, alert 'u got it right' else, return alert 'ur wrong'

+-Amaya-
+Amaya, she/they, is a web engineer living in SE Portland.
+They are obsessed with cute critters, bees and hummingbirds alike!
+Find Amaya tending to her patio garden in hopes of recruiting the good bugs to help the hummingbirdsss find their next meal. favorite arcade
+game: Cruisin USA
+-Kashi-
+kashi tamang (they/them) is a software engineer in portland oregon whos favorite original video game is Buck Hunter.
+-Kat-
+KAT, SHE/HER, IS A SOFTWARE ENGINEER IN PROGRESS BASED IN PORTLAND, OR WHO HAS FOND MEMORIES OF PLAYING THE GAME SNAKE ON HER DAD’S NOKIA CELLPHONE IN THE LATE NINETIES.
+HER FAVORITE VIDEO GAME IS MARIO KART ON N64.
+SHE LOVES LEARNING, CATS, EATING COCKTAIL ONIONS OUT OF THE JAR, AND ABOVE ALL, SHORTCUTS.
+-Sebastian-
+Sebastian
+Snake Name: superSnake
+I'm a software developer in progress from Portland, OR.
+I use he/him pronouns.
+My favorite snakes include but are not limited to, Pythons, Rattlesnakes and Garter snakes.
+My favorite arcade game is space invaders.
+-Pedro-
+PythonPedro-
+new python Pedro wanted to learn VS Code shortcuts, so he slithered through the tall grass in here to learn.
+Favorite game: Crazy taxi